 - Active participation guidelines and scripts

-- Scope and sequence for ELA and math
+- Scope and sequence for ELA, math, and phonics

 - Phonemic awareness, phonics, word study, vocabulary, and math guides